chiliphrosting/popOS-desktop-freezes-mouse-cursor-still-moves/README.md

 _This is being revised on the fly, so please excuse some of the typos, etc as I am trying to resolve the issue while documenting the process._

 The Desktop for PopOs and sometimes the VMs, themselves, are locking up.
-When remote via `ssh` sometimes the shell freezes and other times it operates fine.
+When accessing the pc remotely via `ssh` sometimes the shell freezes and other times, operates fine.
 Using `htop` shows system is running normal.

 Some of the solutions listed in this __README.md__ may resolve the issue(s).
 Results may vary since the configurations from everyones' machines are different.

 As of this writing (_18Aug23_), I am still investigating solutions since the issue still persists.
-As long as I am __not__ using a browser on the host machine, it seems to "__delay__" the desktop from freezing.
+As long as I am __not__ using a browser on the host machine.
+The browser seems to "__delay__" the desktop from freezing.

-The issue seemed to have happened after both a recent `update` and `upgrade`.
+The origin of the desktop freezing seemed to have happened after both a recent `update` and `upgrade`.
+Below is a list of symptoms when the desktop freezes:

-* Occurs much faster when using a browser in the host computer, especially when many tabs are open.
+* Occurs much faster when using a browser, that happens "faster" with Chromium based ones, in the host computer, especially when many tabs are open, YouTube is playing, and/or having a busy website open in one of the tabs.
-* Doesn't occur when locking the screen.
+* The freezing Doesn't occur during the screen.
 * Seems to occur on `gnome` desktops.
 * PERFORMANCE
 	- No observable reduction in performance when `ssh` into machine when the desktop freezes.
 * The issue may be a combination of issues.
-* The fan speed increases when the screen freezes, but with no noticable increase in processes consuming hardware resources.
+* The fan speed does increase when the screen freezes, but with no noticable increase in processes consuming sofware or hardware resources.

+## WARNING

+__THE DESKTOP COULD POSSIBLE FREEZE WHILE YOU ARE `update/upgrade` AND YOU SHOULD WAIT UNTIL THE PROCESS FINISHES BEFORE YOU CONSIDER REBOOTING.
+WAITING A LITTLE AFTER THE FREEZE OCCURS DOESN'T HURT.'__

 # ROOT CAUSE
 These are the potential causes of the issue: